beumsk/Shop/client/README.md

 - switch to more recent stripe than stripe checkout

 - check order creation after payment (in dev)
-- search does not always filter on first render
 - check for wasted renders